 From the Sea to the Mountains

-Grand Hotel Portovenere is delighted to introduce their recommended partner Nira Montana di La Thuile (Valle d’Aosta) if you are planning to enjoy the Italian Alps.
-As a valued Guest of Grand Hotel Portovenere, Nira Montana is offering a 10% discount on all direct bookings.
+Grand Hotel Portovenere is delighted to introduce their recommended partner Montana Lodge & Spa in La Thuile (Valle d’Aosta) if you are planning to enjoy the Italian Alps.
+As a valued Guest of Grand Hotel Portovenere, Montana Lodge & Spa is offering a 10% discount on all direct bookings.

 Please use the following promotional code: PV-PALMARIA in order to confirm your special rate!